dharmeshkakadia/dharmeshkakadia-2.github.io/_drafts/presto-hdinsight.md

 The coordinator translates the given query into logical plan.
 The logical plan is composed of seires of stages and each stage is then executed in a disstributed fashion using several tasks across workers.
 This is very similar to other distributed query execution engines like Hive and Spark.

 ## Workers
 Presto worker is responsible for executing tasks and processing data.
+This is where the real work of processing the data happens.

 ## Communication
-Each presto worker advertises itself to the coordinator throught [discovery server](https://github.com/airlift/discovery).
+Each presto worker advertises itself to the coordinator through [discovery server](https://github.com/airlift/discovery).
 All the communication in presto between Coordinator, workers and clients happen via REST API.

 ## Connectors
 Presot has a federated query model where each data sources is a presto connector.
 One way to think about different presto connectors is similar to how different drivers enable a database to talk to multiple sources.
 Some of the currently available connectors on the presto project: